Fraunhofer-ITMP/bpo/README.md

 ## Versioning and Formats

-The ontology is available in [Ontology Web Language (OWL)](https://www.w3.org/TR/owl-guide/) format.
+The ontology is available in [Ontology Web Language (OWL)](https://www.w3.org/TR/owl-guide/) and [Open Biomedical Ontologies (OBO)](https://owlcollab.github.io/oboformat/doc/GO.format.obo-1_4.html)format.

-The **current version of the ontology is 0.0.1** and can be found [here](bpo_0.0.1.owl).
+The **latest version of the ontology is 0.0.1** and can be found [here]([bpo_0.0.1.owl](https://github.com/Fraunhofer-ITMP/bpo/tree/main/release/v0.0.1)).

-BPO has 202 classes and 2,547 axioms and follows the BFO top-level ontology tree.
+BPO has 209 classes and 2,242 axioms and follows the BFO top-level ontology tree.

 ## Ontology Overview